arpitbbhayani/articles/blogs/flajolet-martin.md

     return len(set(elements))
 ```

 Above deterministic approach demands an auxiliary space of `O(n)` so as to accurately measure the cardinality.
-What if the use cases do not care about the accuracy of count-distinct and can work well with a rough approximation, can we do a little better?
-This relaxation in constraint gave rise to this seminal algorithm, by Flajolet and Martin, that approximately counts the distinct elements while being super-efficient in using auxiliary space.
+But when we are allowed to approximate the count we can do it a fraction of auxiliary space using the Flajolet-Martin Algorithm.

 # The Flajolet-Martin Algorithm